nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Workload appends new header fields, e.g., `X-Geo-ID`, `X-Workload-ID` to the HTTP request.

-* Workload signs the HTTP request using its private key, which is obtained from the agent.
+* Workload signs the HTTP request using its private key, which is obtained from the workload identity agent.

 * Workload appends the `X-Workload-Signature` header field to the HTTP request, which contains the signature of the HTTP request.